Ratko Mladić: Role in the Yugoslav Wars

-In July 1995, troops commanded by Mladić, harried by NATO air strikes intended to force compliance with a UN ultimatum to remove heavy weapons from the Sarajevo area, overran and occupied the UN "safe areas" of Srebrenica and Žepa.
+In July 1995, troops commanded by Mladić overran and occupied the "UN Safe Areas" of Srebrenica and Žepa.
 At Srebrenica over 40,000 Bosniaks who had sought safety there were expelled.
 An estimated 8,300 were murdered, on Mladić's order.
+After Srebrenica fell, Mladić later stated on camera:

+Here we are ... in Serb Srebrenica.
+On the eve of yet another Serb holiday, we give this town to the Serb people as a gift.
+Finally, after the rebellion against the dahis, the time has come to take revenge on the Turks in this region.

+This statement was used by Mladić as a justification to seek "revenge" for the Ottoman rule of Bosnia and Herzegovina and against the "Turks" in the area.

 On 4 August 1995, with a huge Croatian military force poised to attack the Serb-held region in central Croatia, Radovan Karadžić announced he was removing Mladić from his post and assuming personal command of the VRS himself.
 Karadžić blamed Mladić for the loss of two key Serb towns in western Bosnia that had recently fallen to the Croatian army, and he used the loss of the towns as an excuse to announce his surprising changes in the command structure.
 Mladić was demoted to an "adviser".
 He refused to go quietly, claiming the support of both the Bosnian Serb military as well as the people.
 Karadžić countered by denouncing Mladić as a "madman" and attempting to remove his political rank, but Mladić's obvious popular support forced Karadžić to rescind his order on 11 August.
 His actions during the war led to many dubbing him "The Butcher of Bosnia".
+(Note: Sources:)

 Several of Mladić's conversations were recorded during the war: